Babylon (BBLN) & Its Peers Head-To-Head Survey

 Babylon (NYSE:BBLN – Get Rating) is one of 34 public companies in the “Health services” industry, but how does it compare to its rivals?
-We will compare Babylon to similar companies based on the strength of its analyst recommendations, earnings, institutional ownership, valuation, risk, dividends and profitability.
+We will compare Babylon to similar businesses based on the strength of its earnings, institutional ownership, profitability, risk, analyst recommendations, dividends and valuation.

-This table compares Babylon and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Babylon and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue